 But the real message comes in the ending of the saying, it is (only) the Holy Spirit what a disciple should wish for and not worldly things.

-Is the Holy Spirit in this saying synoymous to the Rule of God as it seems to be in the previous saying about how to pray?
+Is the Holy Spirit in this saying synonymous to the Rule of God in the same way as it seems to be in the previous saying about how to pray?

 Q 11: 21-22 / Luke 11: 21-22 = Matthew 12: 25